HlebPunko/WEB_API/README.md

 > + `PUT` (besides `login`)
 > + `DELETE`
 > + `GET` (only when working with `User`)
+> Advice
+> + In order not to be intimidated, it is best to log in immediately
 ## Using the WEP API
 If you have read the previous article, consider working in this WEB API To use the selected function, click on it and then click on the `Try it out` button